anonymous works

 Upon hearing this, the entire family immediately knelt down, tears of gratitude streaming down their faces.

 The old monk reached out to take the girl's hand, but unexpectedly, the girl dodged back.
-She pointed at the Taoist priest next door and said crisply, "I'm going with him."e pain of having a finger severed, that interconnectedness of the fingers and the soul, drove him into a frenzy of struggling.Li Chen, you're going to die a horrible death!
-You're going to die a horri...
+She pointed at the Taoist priest next door and said crisply, "I'm going with him."ed in satisfaction and then pointed to a corner of Xizheng Hall.
+There was a stack of about ten books of memorials.
+He said, "Just pick a few of those memorials and have a look."Zheng Bao Rong was a l...